Heal from the holidays, Embrace hope

 Use the support of family and friends

 Dealing with infertility alone can be excruciating, and the embarrassment and loneliness of not being able to share it with others can make life difficult.
 Find friends and family who will help to make things better for you.
-In addition to treatment, Our fertility clinic provides support for people struggling with infertility.
-This includes free fertility screenings and free phone consultations.
+In addition to treatment, our fertility clinic provides support for people struggling with infertility.